Muzietto/geiesfolds/README.md

 PRE-RELEASE 0.1
 ---------------

-Crisp clear Javascript folds.
+Crisp clear JavaScript folds.
 This repository relies on [geieslists](https://github.com/Muzietto/geieslists) for handling functions like cons, head/car, tail/cdr.

 It features the translation c/q adaptation in JavaScript of the Haskell examples from 1) and 2), plus the Scala examples from 3).